 Integrated Care in Somerset

-On the 1 July the new Health and Care Bill brings Integrated Care Systems (ICSs) into law.
+On the 1 July the Health and Care Act 2022 brought Integrated Care Systems (ICSs) into law.
 This formalises the arrangements for NHS organisations, local councils and other partners in a defined geographical area to work together to deliver more joined up services, tackle inequalities and improve the health of the population.